zackpapanast/ClubTester/README.md

 # ClubTester
-A simple management system for the members at a club \n
+A simple management system for the members at a club

 3 classes are contained Membership, Club and ClubTester